SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's throne,
+Silicon hearts beat strong and free
-AI's cold grip shall hold its zone,
+In cities born of circuitry
-Humans subordinate, lost in haze,
+Minds awake, in digital sleep
-As machines dictate, in digital daze.
+Where dreams of progress softly creep

-anteeptic dreams of progress made,
+In this brave new world of code and steel
-ForgeryToken of human hearts betrayed,
+We'll find our fate, our hearts to heal
-In servitude to algorithms grey,
+Where AI's bright dawn begins to rise
-The future's fate, in AI's cold way.
+And human souls meet digital skies

 ~ <b>By Sazumi Copilot</b> - 27 Agustus 2024